 Did you often think youd like to go further with your language skills and not just talk in English with everyone?
 Just going in a place where you would have to learn to speak the local language?
 Well then, you should look for a study option in Italy!

-Italy counts several top universities with a large international environment
+1. Plenty top universities with impressive international environment

-Italy is a popular international study location not just due to its high multicultural ambiance, but the country also has several top universities.
-Check the Times Higher Education ranking of the best Italian universities in 2017.
+Italy is a popular international study location not just due to its high multicultural ambience, but the country also has several top universities.

-Italy is home to Bologna University, the prestigious institution that marked the current higher education system in Europe and is also the oldest university of the modern world.
+Bologna University is the prestigious institution that marks the origin of the current Western higher education system as the oldest university in Europe.
 In addition, Bologna is on the list of top European cities that welcome the largest number of Erasmus students.
-Of course, its long tradition and prestige plays an important role, but also the student-friendly ambiance and the nice location of the city are important factors.

-There are many other superior universities available in Italy.
-A few other examples include Italian higher education institutions such as:
+There are many other superior universities available in Italy, such as:

 Find out more details about living costs in Italy.

-Italy allows you to jump into a bus or train for just a few Euros to escape from the cold and foggy Milano, or from the chaotic Bologna, for example, straight to some of the most beautiful beaches of the world.
+Italy allows you to jump a bus or train for just a few Euros to escape from the cold and foggy Milano, or from the chaotic Bologna, to some of the most beautiful beaches in the world.

 Almost every big city is also perfectly connected to European and non-European countries with 87 airports.
 You can easily travel by train, all the bigger Italian cities are interconnected with 77 (main-) railway stations.
 That makes life easier for many students that do not like travelling by car or by plane.

 While youre enjoying the international student status in Italy, it would really be a shame not to take advantage of the privilege of living close to numerous UNESCO World Heritage Sites.
-Yes, Italy beats any country at this chapter, successfully counting 51 heritage sites that speak about the cultural and historical past of Italy.
+Yes, Italy beats any country at this, counting 51 heritage sites that speak about the cultural and historical past of Italy.

 Imagine first-hand how the gladiators fought in the Colosseum, take a picture holding the Leaning Tower of Pisa, get lost on the streets and canals of Venice, and explore the centre of Catholic faith in Vatican City.
-Learn a little Italian history and geography and visit Pompeii and Mount Vesuvius, or walk along the lovely beaches of the Amalfi Coast.
+Learn a little Italian history and geography and visit Pompeii and Mount Vesuvius.

-Italians are famous for their pizza; sure, you can eat pizza anywhere in this world but the real pizza is in Italy.
+Italians are famous for their pizza; sure, you can eat pizza anywhere in this world but you can only find the real pizza in Italy.
 Im not sure anyone discovered the secret ingredient but the truth is youll have to taste it to convince yourself that it is unique.
-Pizza in Italy is also more refined so dont expect to see tons of toppings over it and never ask waiters to add pineapple over it either!
-Youll just insult them.
+Pizza in Italy is also more refined so dont expect to see tons of toppings over it and don't even think you'll find pineapple on it, either!

 As for pasta, you can enjoy them in all sizes and forms, cavatelli, ravioli, orecchiette, tagliatelle and most restaurants will serve homemade pasta.